thyde/GoTagger/README.md

 ### Usage

 - Visit [http://localhost:8080](http://localhost:8080) in your browser.
-- Use the web interface to add, search, and favorite bookmarks.
+- Use the web interface to add, edit, delete, search, and favorite bookmarks.
+- Filter bookmarks by tag using the tag cloud.
+- Import/export bookmarks as JSON.
-- The database is automatically seeded to always include at least 5 bookmarks, including Google, Bing, Yahoo, and Amazon.
+- The database is always seeded to include at least 5 bookmarks (Google, Bing, Yahoo, Amazon, and examples).
 - Bookmarks are deduplicated by URL on startup.

 ### API Endpoints

-- `GET /api/bookmarks` — List all bookmarks
+- `GET /api/bookmarks` — List bookmarks (supports `search`, `page`, `per_page`, `sort` query params)
 - `POST /api/bookmarks/add` — Add a new bookmark (JSON body)
+- `POST /api/bookmarks/update` — Update a bookmark (JSON body)
+- `GET /api/bookmarks/delete?id=...` — Delete a bookmark by ID
-- `GET /api/bookmarks/search?q=term` — Search bookmarks by tag, title, or URL
+- `GET /api/bookmarks/search?q=...` — Search bookmarks by tag, title, or URL
+- `GET /api/tags` — List all tags and their usage counts
+- `GET /api/bookmarks/export` — Export bookmarks as JSON
+- `POST /api/bookmarks/import` — Import bookmarks from JSON

 ### Testing